tanay1337/.dotfiles/arch/README.md

 - Clone this repo.
 - Stow all the folders in `arch` and also `wallpapers`.
 - Install all the packages.
-- SDDM instructions here: https://github.com/JaKooLit/simple-sddm (if not using GDM)
-  - Edited theme file in `backups`.
-Needs to be moved to the right location.
-  - The Tokyo Pink wallpaper needs to be copied to the correct location.
 - Plymouth setup: https://wiki.archlinux.org/title/Plymouth along with the SDDM instructions.
 - Fingerprint setup: https://wiki.archlinux.org/title/Fprint
 - For random kanji: https://github.com/tanay1337/kanji-files-generator